Elinor Florence, Author

 The top-secret date was selected — the early hours of June 6, 1944.

-But to keep the destination under wraps, an elaborate plan called Operation Fortitude used multiple layers of trickery.
-The most striking was the creation of two phantom armies – one in Scotland to threaten an invasion of Norway, and the other in southeast England to threaten Pas-de-Calais.
+To keep the destination under wraps, an elaborate plan called Operation Fortitude used multiple layers of trickery.
+The most striking was the creation of two phantom armies: one in Scotland appearing to threaten an invasion of Norway, and the other in southeast England appearing to threaten Pas-de-Calais.

 The latter, known as Quicksilver, established the imaginary First U.S. Army Group, headed by a real blood-and-guts general, Lieutenant General George S. Patton.
 His selection as head of the fake army was a stroke of genius, because the Germans believed he would play a major role in the invasion.